-Caring for patients is a top priority of the Movement Disorder Center.
+Caring for patients is our top priority.
 To provide the best care to help alleviate symptoms, we begin with a comprehensive evaluation.

 In addition to the routine medical evaluation (i.e., physical examination and medical history), we also evaluate mental functioning, psychiatric health, motility and body functioning, and overall health satisfaction.
 Normally, a patient's caregiver or a family member comes with the patient to the clinic for evaluation.
 We involve family and caregivers in this important process, as they often can provide invaluable information relating to the patient's health status.

-Once the initial evaluations are over and a course of action has been discussed with the patient and their caregiver or family member, the patient's therapeutic needs are addressed, as needed.
+Once the initial evaluations are over and a course of action has been discussed with the patient and caregiver or family member, the patient's therapeutic needs are addressed as needed.
 These may include:

 - Physical therapy